 • Walk-ins come twice a month.
 On alternate weeks, we also deliver groceries to over area 70 shut-ins.

-• Rather than just providing emergency help, we want our families to know that our help can be relied on twice a month.
+• Rather than just providing emergency help, we want our families to know that our help can rely on twice a month.

 • Collaboration – Working closely with Greater Pittsburgh Community Food Bank, we leverage contributions from funds raised to purchase far more food than what the amount would buy in a regular grocery.